Lusito/box2d.ts/packages/core/docs/dynamics.md

 testbed.

 ### Friction Joint

 The friction joint is used for top-down friction.
 The joint provides 2D translational friction and angular friction.
-See b2FrictionJoint.h and apply_force.cpp for details.
+See b2_friction_joint.ts and apply_force.ts for details.

 ### Motor Joint

 A motor joint lets you control the motion of a body by specifying target position and rotation offsets.
 You can set the maximum motor force and torque that will be applied to reach the target position and rotation.
 If the body is blocked, it will stop and the contact forces will be proportional the maximum motor force and torque.
-See b2MotorJoint and motor_joint.cpp for details.
+See b2MotorJoint and motor_joint.ts for details.

 ### Wheel Joint

 The wheel joint is designed specifically for vehicles.
 It provides a translation and rotation.
 The translation has a spring and damper to simulate the vehicle suspension.
 The rotation allows the wheel to rotate.
 You can specify an rotational motor to drive the wheel and to apply braking.
-See b2WheelJoint, wheel_joint.cpp, and car.cpp for details.
+See b2WheelJoint, wheel_joint.ts, and car.ts for details.

 ## Contacts

 Contacts are objects created by Box2D to manage collision between two fixtures.
 If the fixture has children, such as a chain shape, then a contact exists for each relevant child.
 There are different kinds of